jaytik1/openapi_to_django/README.md

 ## FAQs

-### How can I install the `loadopenapi` command in my Django project?

-- Make sure your Django project has an app inside (can be created with `python3 manage.py startapp <name>`)
-- Make sure the Django app is included in the `INSTALLED_APPS` list in the project's `settings.py` file
-- Make sure the `loadopenapi.py` file exists in the `management/commands/` directory of the Django app (create these directories if needed, then copy `loadopenapi.py` from the `src/` folder)
-- You should then be able to run `python3 manage.py loadopenapi` successfully!

 ### What are template files and how do I use them?

 - Template files have the extension `.py-tpl` and can be found in the `templates/` folder
 - They are used by Django to render files in a specific way, and are written in the [Django template language](https://docs.djangoproject.com/en/5.1/ref/templates/language/)
-  - As well as this program, they are used by Django's built-in `startproject` and `startapp` commands
+  - As well as in this project, they are used by Django's built-in `startproject` and `startapp` commands
 - The template files for this project are used to generate a Django project with `main.py` and generate files with the `loadopenapi` command
 - `urls.py-tpl` and `views.py-tpl` are the key files, as they determine how OpenAPI paths are converted to Django paths and view functions
 - If you don't like how they render, you can create your own template files and use them with `loadopenapi`'s `--urls-template` and `--views-template` arguments!